numbbo/coco/docs/coco-doc/source/index.rst

 The code bases consists of two parts.

 The *Experiments* part
-  defines test suites and allows to conduct experiments providing the output data.
+  defines test suites, allows to conduct experiments, and provides the output data.
 The `code base is written in C`__, and wrapped in different languages (currently Java, Python, Matlab/Octave).
-An amalgamation technique is used that outputs two files ``coco.h`` and ``coco.c`` which suffice to use the experiments part of the framework.
+An amalgamation technique is used that outputs two files ``coco.h`` and ``coco.c`` which suffice to run experiments within the COCO_ framework.

   .. __: http://numbbo.github.io/coco-doc/C

 The *post-processing* part
-  processes the data and display the results.
-This part is entirely written in Python and relies heavily on |matplotlib|_ [HUN2007]_.
+  processes the data and displays the resulting runtimes.
+This part is entirely written in Python and heavily relies on |matplotlib|_ [HUN2007]_.

 .. |matplotlib| replace:: ``matplotlib``
 .. _matplotlib: http://matplotlib.org/